Here it comes – the wave of winter holidays.

 - Pay attention to what is happening moment by moment.
 Mindfulness is meditation while…(whatever you are doing).
 So, you get curious about whatever you are doing – be it walking or eating.
 Slowing the process down so that you can get fascinated enough that you lose yourself – you lose track of time – is mindful meditative absorption.

 - There is a particular attitude of mindfulness called non-judgmental awareness.
-As you practice, you become aware of judgements like comparisons (this food is heathy therefore good, that food is less healthy, therefore not so good, for example).
-In mindfulness while eating, for example, you aim for a direct, sensory relationship with what you are eating.
+As you practice, you become aware of judgments like comparisons (this food is healthy therefore good, that food is less healthy, therefore not so good, for example).
+In mindfulness, while eating, for example, you aim for a direct, sensory relationship with what you are eating.
 Cultivate an attitude of kindness – toward yourself and others.